 Collisions present their own difficult circumstances.
 First and foremost, determine if anyone needs immediate medical attention, and if so, dial 9-1-1.

 If no one is hurt, then the worst is over, and now it’s primarily about the paperwork.
 Stay calm, and follow the tips on the CAA checklist.
-As soon as possible, write down the other driver’s license plate number, or use your phone to snap a photo.
+As soon as possible, use your phone to snap a photo of the other driver’s license plate number, or write it down.
 If the driver takes off, you have the number to give to the police.

 If it’s safe to do so, get the vehicles off to the side of the road or into a parking lot.
 If they can’t be moved, then stand on the sidewalk as far away from the cars as possible.
-Rubbernecking drivers tend to stare at the crash, and could miss someone walking on the road in front of them.
+Rubbernecking drivers tend to stare at the crash, and then steer to where they’re looking — secondary crashes caused by this are very common.

 If the other driver becomes argumentative, stay calm and don’t fight back.
 If you can’t defuse the situation, get back in your vehicle and lock the doors until the police arrive.

 But it’s more likely the other person will be cooperative, so exchange names, driver’s license numbers, and insurance information.
 Get the names and numbers of any witnesses.
+Snap photos of the collision and damage.
 Take a moment to write down all pertinent information while it’s still fresh: the time of the crash, the weather, and if traffic lights were red or green.
-Draw a diagram showing the position of the cars, and note (or photograph) any stop or yield signs.
+Draw a diagram showing the position of the cars (from an overhead perspective, which you won’t be able to capture on your phone), and note or photograph any stop or yield signs.

 All of that may seem like overkill, but it’s very easy to forget the details.
 Some of them could be vital when you’re making your insurance claim, or if you have to go to court, either to testify against the other driver or to defend yourself.
 The aggravation following a collision is never fun, but handling everything properly right from the start will help make it all go much more smoothly.